arthurgassner/swissenergy-frontend/docs/modelling.md

 fig.for_each_trace(lambda t: t.update(name={'24h_later_load': 'Ground-truth', '24h_ago_load': 'Dummy forecast'}[t.name]))
 ```

-Approaching our problem like this yields the following results over the past month:
+Approaching our problem like this yields the following results over the past year:

-<iframe src="../assets/modelling/dummy_forecast_lineplot.html" width="100%" height="400"></iframe>

 <center>